 Birdwood Gully & Gooch's Track

-As its name suggests, the hike is centred around Birdwood Gully, a small creek that feeds the larger Springwood Creek which disappears off into the bush, heading towards the far-off Grose River.
-The circuit around the gully is only 2.6 km, so is perfect for a morning or afternoon dog walk.
+As its name suggests, the hike is centered around Birdwood Gully, a small creek that feeds into Springwood Creek before it disappears into the bush toward the Grose River.
+While the standard circuit around the gully is only 2.6 km, we tacked on Gooch's Track to stretch it into a 4.9 km loop—making it the perfect length for a morning adventure.

 You'll find a few old signposts dotted around